Crispy, savory and simple to make, these Air Fryer Taquitos are the perfect bite for parties or a family weeknight meal!

 - Repeat the process for the remainder of the taquitos.

-- Total Time is based on 6 batches of 4 taquitos @ 10 min cook time each.
+- Total Time is based on making 3 batches of taquitos @ 10 min cook time each.
 To save time, assemble in batches of 4-6 and then cook.
 While cooking, assemble the next batch.
-With this overlapping prep/cook time, this recipe should take no more than 1 ½ hours to complete.

 - Corn husks can be purchased on Amazon or Latin food stores.
 Alternatively, you can use kitchen string (cut into 7” length for each taquito), or toothpicks to close each end of the taquito.